UnifierHQ/unifier-guilded/README.md

 # Unifier Guilded Support
 Unifier Guilded Support extension for Unifier bot

-> [!WARNING]
-> We've dropped all feature updates for Guilded.
-The final feature update will be NUPS implementation, then the plugin
-> will enter maintenance mode.

 > [!NOTE]
 > This is a Unifier **plugin**!
 To access Unifier, go [here](https://github.com/greeeen-dev/unifier).